Perla Aguirre | UT Austin

 Jordan Joiner | UT Arlington

-The Kluge Center at the Library of Congress
+The John W. Kluge Center at the U.S. Library of Congress

 Jordan Kerry Joiner is a senior at The University of Texas Arlington majoring in political science and German.
 Joiner, who plans to be a lawyer, has a passion for law, history, world affairs, and foreign languages: German and Mandarin.
 Jordan greatly enjoys travelling, which he inherited from his grandma, and has both lived and studied abroad.
 He has served for several years in the Student Government and recently finished his term as Chief Justice of the Student Government.
 Jordan, known as Kerry to his friends, is an Eagle Scout from Lucas, Texas, who loves nature, reading, running, debate, and music.